A Business Line of Credit is Like Steroids for Your Business

 A business line of credit can be an incredible tool for your business.
 You don’t want just any line of credit however.
 You want the best business line of credit for your business needs.

-Not all businesses are the same.
-Consequently, not all lines of credit are best for all businesses.
+Not all businesses are the same, and not all lines of credit are best for all businesses.
 Different limits, rates, and terms work better for some than others.
 Note: dollar amounts and other terms are current to December, 2021.
 For the most up to date information, always go straight to the source—company websites.

 What’s a Line of Credit?

 It can help to get a quick rundown of exactly what a line of credit is.
-The most basic definition is that it is a revolving line of credit.
-It works similar to a credit card.
-You have a limit, and continuous access to that limit.
-Yet you only make payments on the portion you use each month.
+The most basic definition is that it is a revolving line of credit, similar to a credit card.
+You have a limit and continuous access to that limit while making payments only on the portion you use each month.

-For example, if you have a $10,000 line of credit, you can use however much of those funds you need each month for whatever you want.
-That is, unless your lender issues some sort of restriction.
-If you use $2,000, then when you get your statement you will have to pay $2,000 plus the interest.
-You will not make a payment plus interest on the entire amount of the loan.
+For example, if you have a $10,000 line of credit, you can use however much of those funds you need each month for whatever you want, unless your lender issues some sort of restriction.
+If you use $2,000, then when you get your statement you will have to pay $2,000 plus the interest, rather than a payment plus interest on the entire amount of the loan.

 If you were to pay $1,000, then spend another $500, you would pay on the $1,500 balance the next month.
 Your payments change as your balance changes.
 Just like with a credit card.

-Business owners often ask what the difference is between a business line of credit and a credit card.
-They also question why one is better than the other?
+Business owners often ask what the difference is between a line of credit and a credit card, and why is one better than the other?
 The truth is that in some cases, a credit card may be the better option.
 This is a choice to make based on several different factors.

 The main difference between the two that most borrowers need to know is that a line of credit typically has a lower consistent interest rate.
 Also, there are no perks like 0% interest or cash back that you sometimes see with credit cards.